 Apply for a protected species licence

-You must apply for a licence from Natural Resources Wales if you’re doing any work that affects a protected species in Wales.
-This includes:
+You may need to apply for a licence from Natural Resources Wales if you’re doing work that affects a protected species in Wales.
+A licence will be needed if your work would otherwise cause an offence.
+This could include:

-You may need to show that the work is necessary and that there is no alternative way to do the work without affecting the protected species.
+When you apply for a licence you may need to show that the work is necessary and that there is no alternative way to do the work without harming the protected species.

 Apply for a protected species licence